Ren294/Log-Analysis-Project/README.md

 # Project Objective

-The primary goal of this project is to develop a scalable and fault-tolerant log analytics pipeline based on the Lambda architecture.
+The primary goal of this project is to develop a scalable and fault-tolerant log analytics pipeline based on the `Lambda architecture`.
 The system ingests, processes, and analyzes NASA server logs in both real-time and batch modes.
 This enables immediate insights for real-time monitoring and generates comprehensive reports for periodic analysis.

 # Datasets Selection
 NASA access log dataset 1995: